IstvanGercsak/TheMonkees/README.md

 ## Used Technologies

 - [HTML5](https://www.w3.org/html/)
-    - Hypertext Markup Language is the standard markup language for creating web pages and web applications
+    - Hypertext Markup Language is the standard markup language for creating web pages and web applications.
 - [CSS3](https://www.w3.org/Style/CSS/)
-    - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML
+    - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 - [BootStrap 3.3.7](https://getbootstrap.com/docs/3.3/)
-    - Front End Framework for developing responsive websites
+    - Front End Framework for developing responsive websites.
 - [Git](https://git-scm.com/)
-    - Git is a distributed version-control system for tracking changes in source code during software development
+    - Git is a distributed version-control system for tracking changes in source code during software development.
 - [GitHub](https://github.com/)
-    -  GitHub Inc. is a web-based hosting service for version control using Git
+    -  GitHub Inc. is a web-based hosting service for version control using Git.

 ## Testing

-Thanks to the "GitHub Pages" option everybody can reach my website through the below link: https://istvangercsak.github.io/TheMonkees/
+Thanks to the "GitHub Pages" option on the GitHub website everybody can reach my website through the below link: https://istvangercsak.github.io/TheMonkees/

 I prefer the GitHub Pages option instead of the Cloud9 because it is stable and available 24/7.

+**Test types:**
+- Manual tests
+- Smoke tests on PC and Mobile
+- Non-Functional tests (usability, reliability)

+**Tested browsers:**
+ - Chrome
+ - Mozilla Firefox
+ - Microsoft Edge

+**Testing Tools:**
+ - Chrome browser built-in developer tool
+ - PC with HD resolution (with real usage)
+ - Mobile Phones:
+    - Iphone SE
+    - OnePlus 6T

-Chrome Developer Tool:
+**Chrome Developer Tool:**
 - With the "Responsive" option I made boundary testing on the edges where the resolution changed from:
     - Large desktop to desktop (Tested pixel width values: 1201px, 1200px, 1199px)
     - Desktop to tablet (Tested pixel width values: 993px, 992px, 991px)